 Possibility1) The complementarian view: Women should indeed keep silent.

-It is the simplest interpretation of those 2 verses in isolation.
+It is the simplest interpretation of those 2 verses, in isolation.
 But it runs into lots of trouble when compared to the rest of the passage.
-It seems to contradict “all have a psalm/ doctrine/ tongue/ revelation/ interpretation, all (psalms/ doctrines/ tongues/ revelations) should be used to edify (the gathered believers)… All could prophesy… Desire to prophesy… Forbid not to speak…” context of the :26-40 passage.
+It seems to contradict “all have a psalm/ doctrine/ tongue/ revelation/ interpretation, all (psalms/ doctrines/ tongues/ revelations) should be used to edify (the gathered believers)… All could prophesy… Desire to prophesy… Forbid not to speak…” All these texts are part of the context, as verse 26-40 is the passage this is a part of.
 It also contradicts some other evidence of women as teachers, apostles and gospel workers in the New Testament.

 I have never seen any complementarian effort to reconcile these apparent contradictions.
 Their view doesn’t explain the “What!
 Did the word of God go out from only you?
 Or did it reach only you?” following right after :34-35 either.